 Revisions to this field should be finalized before the course appears in MyUI for the effective session of the change.

 Enter other subject/course number(s) that are valid for this course, if applicable.
 A cross reference is another new identity for this course.
-Any cross-referenced course must be at the same thousand-level as the Admin Home course, cannot be a course that already exists, and cannot have the same subject key as the admin home course.
+Any cross-referenced course must be at the same thousand-level as the Admin Home course (unless one of the numbers is in a Professional college), cannot be a course that already exists, and cannot have the same subject key as the admin home course.

 Whenever the course is offered, all cross-referenced course numbers must be available for enrollment.